Skip to Main Content

 - The CCU Library is a participating member in the ATLA Reciprocal Borrower agreement and CCU students can borrow items through this agreement from Denver Seminary and the St. John Vianney - Cardinal Stafford libraries here and others outside of Colorado.
 Please have something with you that shows you are a CCU student.

-- Community Borrowers can check out one item at a time.
+- Community Borrowers can check out one item at a time ("Visiting Patrons", above, can check out more items).

-- Community Borrowers can access our databases & electronic resources from within the library only.
+- Community Borrowers can access our databases & electronic resources from within the library.

 - Community Borrowers are not allowed to place items on hold in our catalog.
 Please ask us about placing holds through Prospector if you have an account with another library in Prospector.

-- Courtesy email notices are sent to you three days before the due date, the day after the due date, and at one and two weeks after the due date.
+Courtesy email notices are sent three days before the due date, the day after the due date, and at one and two weeks after the due date.
 Email notices are sent to the email address on file with the University.
 The Library cannot guarantee the delivery of courtesy notices.
 You are responsible for knowing your due dates.
-They can be checked online.
+Library accounts can be viewed online.

-- If an item isn't returned after the item is six weeks past due, your student account is blocked with the Registrar.
+If an item isn't returned after it's six weeks past due or if your late fees are over $20, your student account is blocked with the Registrar.
 This block will prevent you from registering or dropping classes.
-When the item is returned or replaced and any fines are paid the account can be cleared.
+When the item is returned or replaced and the fines are paid ($10/book is the maximum) the account is cleared.
 This is not an automatic process; you need to speak to library staff to have the Registrar block removed from your account.

-- The standard replacement fee for a lost or "totalled" book is $50.
-The standard replacement fee for videos and CDs is $30.
+The standard replacement fee for a lost or damaged book is $50.
+The standard replacement fee for DVDs and CDs is $30.